Yes, they do. They do not number in the millions any longer, but they have a strong presence in some US States.

 In it, he describes not just all of the symbols (also called emblems) used in Odd Fellowship, but also many Judeo-Christian symbols.
 This was done because there is a a great deal of overlap between the symbology of both Judeo-Christian schools of thought and the thoughts behind the degrees of Odd Fellowship.

-Odd Fellows, in general, are do-gooders.
-The first Odd Fellows depended on each other rather than depending on their government to avoid the become destitute or to serve in the poorhouse.
-They also helped society in general such as educating orphans, providing dignified burials for those who cannot afford it or have no family and also provided sick benefits and provided for widows like an insurance company.
+Such organizations functioned as a way to independently administer benefits to each other rather than depend on a higher form of government; they also helped society in general by educating orphans, providing dignified burials for those who cannot afford it, or have no family to do so, provided sick benefits, and provided for widows like an insurance company.
+Membership in a club such as Odd Fellows provided a form of insurance before there was such a thing.
 Today, Odd Fellows can be found making a difference in their community, starting up fundraising events for different causes or doing fun things together as a lodge.

 One of the rules in Odd Fellows (in North America the largest Odd Fellows is the IOOF or Independent Order of Odd Fellows) is to not discuss religion or politics during lodge sessions as this can create discord and uneasy conversations.